xenolf/meteor-deploy/README.md

     -V, --version        output the version number
     --env <environment>  Deploy to the provided environment.
     --mrt                Deploy using meteorite.
 Default false.
+    -f, --forever        Attempt to start/restart the program on the server using forever.
 ```